raviriley/agency-jekyll-theme/README.md

 - portfolio carousel (coming soon)
 - custom colors with automatic gradient generation (coming soon)
 - site title logo text font customization (coming soon)
+- custom footer

+The Jekyll features of this theme include:

+- `_projects` files are what generate the portfolio grid, YAML front matter handles all the details
+- `sitetext.yml` enables complete customization of all site text
+- `nav.yml` enables fully customizable navigation
+- the `page` layout allows custom pages, as seen in the legal and 404 pages
+- `style.yml` enables fully customizable colors and background images

 **If you enjoy this theme, please consider [supporting me](https://www.paypal.me/raviriley) to continue developing and maintaining it.**